hamikm/PuppyProposer/README.md

 ![Thanks Bailey!
 Vicky and I love you.](pup.png)

 1. Teach your pup to go to your partner on command.
 2. Give your laptop a static IP.
 On OS X go to the TCP/IP tab in advanced network settings, choose DHCP with manual address, and pick an IP.
-This address should match the one in `server.py`.
+This address should match `STATIC_IP` in `prop.js`.
 3. Get your phone on the same wifi network as your laptop.
 4. Run the Flask app: `python server.py`.
 5. Navigate to `prop.html` on your phone.
 Chrome worked well for me.